ernestoherrerab/py_nw_automation/ReadMe.md

     3. Select if it is a nxos or an IOS device.

+### SDWAN Ops Prisma Access Tunnels Provisioning

+Currently there is only support for single router connected to one ISP and dual routers connected to a single ISP each.

+1. Enter the vManage credentials

+2. Enter input data: Site code, Region and Location as specified in the provided link, tunnel IP/prefix on the SDWAN side - must belong to 10.253.0.0/23

 ## Documentation

-You can find the documentation for the devbox, web server, and execution under the "documentation/" directory.
+You can find the documentation for the devbox, web server, and changes to the sdks, and execution under the "documentation/" directory.

 ## Future upgrades